Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 /** * Checks if a word is a palindrome. * @param word {string} - is the word to check. */ function isPalindrome(word) { // Your code here }

-Right now, they aren't all that useful, but when you deal with larger projects, they'll be incredibly useful to help you understand what's going on and how things fit together, not to mention that they're essential when you're working on code that other people will see (which hopefully is something that you'll be doing a lot of).
-Also, if you hover your mouse over a method with JSDoc comments, it will show you them, which is super helpful if you don't know what exactly a method does (or what arguments it takes in).
+Right now, they aren't all that useful, but when you deal with larger projects, they'll be incredibly useful to help you understand what's going on and how things fit together.
+They're also essential when you're working on code that other people will see (which hopefully is something that you'll be doing a lot of).
+Also, if you hover your mouse over a method with JSDoc comments, it will show up there, which is super helpful if you don't know what exactly a method does (or what arguments it takes in).

 This lesson is also different from the previous lessons because in this one, we'll really need to think about how to solve the problem.
 Because of that, I'll give you a few hints: